Lemoncode/node-training/README.md

 ### 00 Intro Readable Stream

-In this sample we are going to ...
+In this sample we are going to send an http `request` to understand a `readable stream`.

 ### 01 Reading Big Files